European Payments Initiative: Partnerships

 On 23 June 2025, EPI and the European Payments Alliance (EuroPA) announced that they will cooperate and create a partnership in order to explore solutions for developing a cross-border digital payments solution aimed at improving payment interoperability within Europe.
-Such a partnership would cover 15 European countries (with a combined population of around 382 million inhabitants, amounting to 84% of the European Union and Norway and this interconnection of existing payment solutions could provide the EU with a path towards sovereignty and independence from the US in terms of payment solutions (a market dominated by US payment card services firms like Visa; Mastercard and American Express).
+Such a partnership would cover 15 European countries (with a combined population of around 382 million inhabitants, amounting to 84% of the European Union and Norway, and this interconnection of existing payment solutions could provide the EU with a path towards sovereignty and independence from the US in terms of payment solutions (a market dominated by US payment card services firms like Visa; Mastercard and American Express).
 In September 2025, EuroPA and EPI reaffirmed their intention to interconnect their respective payment solutions and announced the finalization of a feasibility study by December 2025.

 Infrastructure

-The EPI system is based on the SEPA instant credit transfer (SCT Inst) scheme, allowing it to capitalise on powerful and sophisticated existing infrastructures such as the Eurosystem's TARGET Instant Payment Settlement (TIPS).
+The EPI system is based on the SEPA instant credit transfer (SCT Inst) scheme, allowing it to capitalise on existing infrastructures such as the Eurosystem's TARGET Instant Payment Settlement (TIPS).
 Wero, with its payment network, digital wallet and international instant payments scheme, aims to replace European domestic solutions such as Swish, iDEAL, Bizum and Blik.
 QR code payments will be available for both money transfers and payments, with plans for more payment options in the future.

 Wero is available both through the mobile apps of most member banks or, for some banks, via a standalone Wero app.
 It offers currency conversion throughout Europe.

 Wero

 The European Payments Initiative (EPI) announced its intention to launch Wero, its wallet-based payment method in Germany in mid-2024, followed by France and Belgium later in that year and the Netherlands in 2025.
 The rest of Europe will follow in subsequent years.

 Wero initially allows person-to-person (P2P) and person-to-professional (P2Pro) payments, which will be followed by online and mobile shopping payments and then point-of-sale payments.
-It will offer a comprehensive range of transaction types, including one-off payments, subscriptions, installments, payments upon delivery and reservations.
+It will offer a range of transaction types, including one-off payments, subscriptions, installments, payments upon delivery and reservations.

 Value-added services will be incorporated into the solution over time, including responsible ‘Buy Now, Pay Later’ (BNPL) financing, digital identity features (allowing the tracking of consumers in every EU country and the blocking of payments when needed) and the integration of merchant loyalty programmes.

 In October 2024, seven French banks deployed Wero.
-It replaces :fr:Paylib for them.
+It replaces Paylib for them.

 iDEAL & Payconiq

 EPI Company acquired the payment providers Currence iDEAL BV and Payconiq International SA in October 2023.
-The payment methods iDEAL in The Netherlands, Payconiq in Luxembourg and Payconiq by Bancontact in Belgium are offerings in their local markets, but set to be fully integrated into Wero during 2026-2027.
+The payment methods iDEAL in the Netherlands, Payconiq in Luxembourg and Payconiq by Bancontact in Belgium are offerings in their local markets, but set to be fully integrated into Wero in 20262027.